 LSI Architects / Phil Barnes Commercial Photography

-Our MEP Building Services team worked as part of a collaborative, multidisciplinary project team including LSI Architects, Richard Utting Associates, Clancy Consulting, and Devin Consulting, with local contractor PJ Spillings delivering the build.
+We were initially appointed as Building Services Engineer in 2020 to support the planning application, and were subsequently retained to deliver our services through RIBA Stages 3, 4 and 5.
+Our team worked as part of a collaborative, multidisciplinary project team including LSI Architects, Richard Utting Associates, Clancy Consulting, and Devin Consulting, with local contractor PJ Spillings delivering the build.

 LSI Architects / Phil Barnes Commercial Photography